Accretion properties of X-ray AGN: Evidence for radiation-regulated obscuration with redshift-dependent host galaxy contribution: Results

 The evolution of $f_{\rm blow-out}$ with redshift is shown in Figure\,\ref{fig:f_blowout_z_evolution} in the form of violins representing the posterior distribution for each redshift interval.
 The median $f_{\rm blow-out}$ values increase with the increasing redshift with over 10\% of the AGN at $z>1$ being found in the {\it forbidden} region.
 This significant evolution of $f_{\rm blow-out}$ is at odds with the very definition of the {\it forbidden} region.
 Nevertheless, we caution that the uncertainties of $f_{\rm blow-out}$ also progressively rise with redshift, becoming significant at $z>1.5$.
 These large error bars reflect the increasing uncertainty in the determination of the AGN duty cycle, $\sum_{\log\lambda>-3.5} P(\lambda, \, N_{\rm H} \,| \,z)$, i.e. the denominator of Equation\,\ref{eq:f_blowout}.
 For instance, within the redshift range $1.5<z<2$, the median duty cycle and $1\sigma$ errors are $12^{+4}_{-2}\%$, but the tails of the posterior distribution are pronounced with the 3\,$\sigma$ upper confidence limit being 70\%.
 Consequently, the posterior distribution of $f_{\rm blow-out}$ also has an extended posterior tail to lower values.

 In Figure\,\ref{fig:f_blowout_z_evolution}, we also compare our results with the local Universe measurement of \citetalias{Ricci_2017} based on the BASS sample.
 They estimate $f_{\rm blow-out}=1.4\%$ in good agreement with our measurement at $z<0.5$, $f_{\rm blow-out}=1.4^{+0.6}_{-0.4}\%$.
 Additionally, we include the findings of \cite{Toba_2022} in this figure, who investigated the multiwavelength properties of 692 X-ray selected AGN with WISE W4 counterparts detected in the {\it eROSITA} Final Equatorial-Depth Survey \citep[eFEDS,][]{Brunner_2022}.
 Under the assumption of a constant AGN blow-out fraction in the redshift interval $z=0-3$, they infer $f_{\rm blow-out}=5 \pm 2.5\%$, illustrated by the red shaded region in Figure\,\ref{fig:f_blowout_z_evolution}.
 Our results, however, suggest an increasing trend for $f_{\rm blow-out}$ toward high redshift, contradicting the constant fraction assumption of \cite{Toba_2022}.
 Nevertheless, when these authors split their sample into low ($z=0-1$) and high ($z=1-3$) redshift bins, they find a mild increase.
 It is worth underlying that {\it eROSITA} is a soft X-ray (0.3-2.3\,keV) telescope \citep{Liu_2022} and, therefore, biased against obscured systems.
+Additionally, Figure\,\ref{fig:f_blowout_z_evolution} presents the recent results of \cite{Vijarnwannaluk_2024} which, by exploiting the HSC-DEEP {\it XMM}-LSS survey data, find $f_{\rm blow-out} = 0.18 \pm 0.02$ in the redshift interval $0.8 < z < 1.8$.
+When splitting the redshift interval in half, an $f_{\rm blow-out}$ increasing trend similar to our results is noticeable with $f_{\rm blow-out} = 0.14 \pm 0.03$ at $0.8 < z < 1.3$ and $f_{\rm blow-out} = 0.21 \pm 0.04$ at $1.3 < z < 1.8$.